An atomic Coxeter presentation: Introduction

 The non-reduced (atomic or not) expressions depend on different natural ways of composing double cosets in a non-reduced way.
 We consider two of them, namely the singular Coxeter monoid $\SC$ studied in \cite{EKo} (see Section~\ref{ss:singmon}) and the nilCoxeter algebroid $\Dem$ studied in \cite{KELP1} (see Section~\ref{ss.dem}).
 As is implicit above, we use the adjective `singular' to mean `of parabolic double cosets'.
-In particular $\SC$ is the double coset analogue of the Coxeter monoid, and $\Dem$ is that of the nilCoxeter algebra (the name comes from $\Dem$ being equivalent to the category of singular Demazure operators, i.e., Demazure operators associated to parabolic double cosets), and they differ only in the quadratic relations, namely, $ss=s$ in the Coxeter monoid and $ss=0$ in the nilCoxeter algebra.
+In particular $\SC$ is the double coset analogue of the Coxeter monoid, and $\Dem$ is that of the nilCoxeter algebra, sometimes called the nilHecke algebra (our notation comes from $\Dem$ being equivalent to the category of singular Demazure operators, i.e., Demazure operators associated to parabolic double cosets; see \cite{Demazure,KELP1}).
+The two settings differ only in the quadratic relations, namely, $ss=s$ in the Coxeter monoid and $ss=0$ in the nilCoxeter algebra.
 As can be guessed from the quadratic relation, it is easier to deal with non-reduced expressions in $\Dem$: they are equal to zero.

-For this category we obtain a presentation theorem Theorem~\ref{thm.presentDemazure}.
+As our second main result, we provide in Theorem~\ref{thm.presentDemazure} a presentation of the core cosets in $\Dem$ by generators and relations.
+Theorem~\ref{thm.presentDemazure} generalizes the (nil)Coxeter presentation of Demazure operators \cite[Theoreme 1 and Proposition 3]{Demazure}.